jpb06/rsa-vault/README.md

 ## Purpose

 The app is built to serve as a repository for rsa keypairs.
-The respository can hold an arbitrary amount of keypairs, each defined by a identifier defining the application the keypair is defined for.
+The respository can hold an arbitrary amount of keypairs, each defined by an identifier defining the application the keypair is defined for.
 The keypairs have a lifetime of 15 days.
 I made this to act as an unified cryptographic provider for projects running on the same local server.
-Main intent is to use JSON Web Token (JWT) without having to rely on an external providers.
+Main intent is to use JSON Web Token (JWT) without having to rely on external providers.

 ## Environment / Dependencies